Animal (Miike Snow song)

 "Animal" is a song performed by Swedish indie pop band Miike Snow.
 It was released as the first single from the band's 2009 self-titled debut album on 17 February 2009 through Columbia and Downtown Records.
 Written by the band alongside Henrik Jonback, "Animal" is a pop song with instrumentation provided by horns and staccato synthesizers.
 Lead singer Andrew Wyatt has explained that it has an ambiguous meaning; its lyrics can be interpreted as dealing with matters such as addiction, basic instincts or dissatisfaction when one's needs are not met by society.

 Applauding its catchiness and pop sound, critics were positive towards "Animal".
 Following its release, the single managed to peak at number 50 in Scotland and number 98 on the UK Singles Chart.
-It was later certified gold by the Recording Industry Association of America (RIAA).
+It was later certified platinum by the Recording Industry Association of America (RIAA).
 Two music videos were made to promote the release of "Animal"; the first was directed by Sebastian Mlynarski and depicts the band wearing different animal masks, and the second video, directed by Anthony Dickenson, features a mixture of projections, animation and performance footage.